 Evidence shows that glycine taken before bed improves the quality of your sleep (1).
 The good news is that glycine will not put you out like Xanax.

-Glycine benefits your central nervous system, allowing you to relax and get a restful sleep.
-It does this by decreasing your core body temperature and inhibiting muscle activity.
+Is also benefits your central nervous system, allowing you to relax and get a restful sleep.
+It does this by decreasing your core temperature and inhibiting muscle activity.

-Glycine also benefits sleep by boosting serotonin and GABA levels.
-These mood boosting neurotransmitters give us insight into why glycine may help you sleep.
+Glycine supplementation also helps you sleep by boosting serotonin and GABA levels.
+These mood boosting neurotransmitters give us insight into why it may help you sleep.

 Glycine acts as a relaxing (or inhibitory) neurotransmitter in our brain, much like GABA.